Spartronics4915/Dashboard/BuildDriverStation.md

    * Click 'OK' at the main 'Environment Variables' dialog
    * Click 'OK' at the 'System Properties' dialog
    * Close the 'Settings' dialog
+ * Turn on display of extensions and hidden files
+  * In the File Explorer, click 'View', and in the displayed ribbon, check the 'File name extensions' and the 'Hidden items' boxes

 ## General Software